 Should Lipomas In Dogs Be Surgically Removed?

 Scar tissue after surgery is left behind, and when the body tries to release toxins from that area, scar tissue is there instead.
 Surgery also does not address the cause of the fatty tumors.
 So yes, it has its place, but surgery should be a last resort and not purely for cosmetic reasons.

 What Should I Do About Lipomas On My Dog At Present Time?

-So Dexter has a few lipomas.
+My senior Cocker Spaniel has a few lipomas.
 We were kibble feeders for the first year or two of his life.
 We know better, so we do better.
 It’s a huge reason I became a dog health and wellness writer: to help other dog parents.

 Since a fine-needle aspirate is not always 100 percent accurate, it is important to monitor the mass for sudden changes in its texture, size, and/or appearance.
 Keep your dog at a healthy weight.
-Exercise, increase mental stimulation, and spend time with your dog.
-Be happy.
+Exercise, increase mental stimulation and spend time with your dog.

 We cannot guarantee any results, and we encourage you to talk to your veterinarian.
 Never over supplement and make sure your dog is able to consume all ingredients of a supplement before starting it.